Muhammad's views on Jews: Muhammad and the Jewish tribes of Medina

+Reception of Muhammad by Jewish contemporaries

 In the course of Muhammad's proselytizing in Mecca, he viewed Christians and Jews, both of whom he referred to as "People of the Book", as natural allies, sharing the core principles of his teachings, and anticipated their acceptance and support.
 Muslims, like Jews, were at that time praying towards Jerusalem.
 During the height of Muslim persecution in Mecca, Muhammad was offered the position of arbitrator in the highly diverse Medina, which had a large Jewish community.

-Many Medinans converted to the faith of the Meccan immigrants both before and after Muhammad's emigration, but only a few came from Jewish backgrounds because most of the Jewish community rejected Muhammad's status as a prophet.
+Many Medinans converted to the faith of the Meccan immigrants both before and after Muhammad's emigration in 622 CE, but only a few came from Jewish backgrounds because most of the Jewish community rejected Muhammad's status as a prophet.
 Their opposition "may well have been for political as well as religious reasons".
 According to Watt, "Jews would normally be unwilling to admit that a non-Jew could be a prophet."
 Mark Cohen adds that Muhammad was appearing "centuries after the cessation of biblical prophecy" and "couched his message in a verbiage foreign to Judaism both in its format and rhetoric."

-The Talmud reports that there were prophets among the gentiles before the destruction of the Temple in Jerusalem and the end of biblical prophecy (most notably Balaam, whose story is told in Numbers 22, and Job, who is considered a non-Jew by most rabbinical opinions).
-The prophet Jonah was sent on a mission to speak to the gentiles of the city of Nineveh.
-According to Judaism, the period of Nevua ("prophecy") on earth ended with Malachi as the last of the authentic (Jewish) prophets.

 As Muhammad taught of new Islamic prophets (such as Lot, and Jesus) and that his message was identical to those of Abraham and Moses, the Jews were furthermore in the position to make some Muslims doubt about his prophethood.
 Judaism does not list Lot, nor Jesus as Prophets in Judaism, and the Talmud (Sanhedrin 11a) states that Haggai, Zachariah, and Malachi were the last prophets, all of whom lived at the end of the 70-year Babylonian exile, and nowadays only the "Bath Kol" (בת קול, lit. daughter of a voice, "voice of God") exists.
 The Jews, according to Watt, could argue that "some passages in the Qur'an contradicted their ancient scriptures".
 Watt also states that many of the Jews had close links with Abd-Allah ibn Ubayy, "the potential prince of Medina" who "is said that but for the arrival of Muhammad, had not become" the chief arbitrator of the community.
 The Jews may have hoped for greater influence if Ubayy had become a ruler.
 Watt writes that the Islamic response to these criticisms was: